talisma-cassoma/Notepad-with-nodeJs/README.md

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/talisma-cassoma/Notepad-with-nodeJs)

 # Notepad web app with node
-This is a CRUD application with backend in Node.js and mysql database

-frontend made with pure html and css
+This is a free tool for quick backup of text notes.the notes are stored securely in your browser.

 credits for <a href="https://dribbble.com/shots/14037848-Docket-note-Side-menu">Ariuka</a> from dribble for <a href="https://dribbble.com/shots/14037848-Docket-note-Side-menu">UI design</a>